Alitas (ALT) Achieves Market Capitalization of $138.67 Million

-Alitas (CURRENCY:ALT) traded down 0.1% against the US dollar during the 1 day period ending at 9:00 AM ET on August 29th.
-One Alitas coin can now be purchased for approximately $2.31 or 0.00004738 BTC on cryptocurrency exchanges.
-Alitas has a total market cap of $138.67 million and $840,690.00 worth of Alitas was traded on exchanges in the last 24 hours.
-During the last week, Alitas has traded 5% higher against the US dollar.
+Alitas (CURRENCY:ALT) traded down 0.1% against the dollar during the 1-day period ending at 0:00 AM E.T. on August 29th.
+One Alitas coin can now be purchased for about $2.31 or 0.00004738 BTC on cryptocurrency exchanges.
+Alitas has a total market cap of $138.67 million and $840,690.00 worth of Alitas was traded on exchanges in the last day.
+Over the last seven days, Alitas has traded 5% higher against the dollar.

 - Bitcoin (BTC) traded down 0.5% against the dollar and now trades at $48,782.46 or 1.00000000 BTC.